mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/executescript/index.md

 - `details`

   - : An object describing the script to inject.
-It contains the following properties:
+It contains these properties:

     - `args`
       - : `any`.
 An array of arguments to carry into the function.
 This is only valid if the `func` parameter is specified.
 The arguments must be JSON-serializable.